Flood (producer): Mainstream commercial success

-Flood's first mainstream commercial break came in 1987 when he engineered U2's The Joshua Tree, alongside producers Brian Eno and Daniel Lanois.
+Flood's first major commercial breakthrough came in 1987 when he engineered U2's The Joshua Tree, collaborating with producers Brian Eno and Daniel Lanois.
 In that same year, he gave up mixing U2's album to produce Erasure's The Circus, the duo's second album and the first one to have great commercial success.
-Shortly thereafter, he co-produced Nine Inch Nails on debut Pretty Hate Machine, along with John Fryer, Adrian Sherwood, and Keith LeBlanc.
-He also worked with Depeche Mode on their 1990 album, Violator.
+Shortly thereafter, he co-produced Nine Inch Nails debut album Pretty Hate Machine, along with John Fryer, Adrian Sherwood, and Keith LeBlanc.
+He also worked with Depeche Mode on their 1990 album Violator.
 In 1991, he returned to work again with U2 on Achtung Baby, along with Eno, Lanois, and Steve Lillywhite.
 The following year he returned to work with Depeche Mode to record the album Songs of Faith and Devotion and co-produced three tracks of Nine Inch Nails' Broken EP.

 In 1993, Flood shifted from engineering U2's albums to being a producer along with Brian Eno and The Edge on Zooropa.
 In 1994, he worked again with Nine Inch Nails this time on The Downward Spiral.
 In 1995, Flood co-produced The Smashing Pumpkins' album Mellon Collie and the Infinite Sadness with longtime collaborator Alan Moulder, and PJ Harvey's album To Bring You My Love.
 Shortly thereafter, he assisted producer Nellee Hooper on Sneaker Pimps' Becoming X. He also collaborated with Dave Bessell, Gary Stout, and Ed Buller to create Node; an analogue synth heavy project that produced the album Node.

 In 1996 Flood teamed with U2 once again to produce Pop, released the next year.
 The following year he assisted Billy Corgan and Brad Wood in producing The Smashing Pumpkins's 1998 album Adore and co-produced PJ Harvey's album Is This Desire?.